Risks of tobacco

 - Asthma (children with asthma who live with a smoker are much more likely to visit the emergency room)

 - Lung damage (poor lung function)

 - Sudden infant death syndrome (SIDS)

 Like any addiction, quitting tobacco is difficult, especially if you are doing it alone.

-- Talk to your doctor about and .
+- Talk to your health care provider about and .